South Africa Elects Cyril Ramaphosa As Its New President

 Many South Africans Are Disenchanted With Governing Of African National Congress

-The ANC has won an outright majority in every national elections since apartheid ended in 1991.
+The ANC has won an outright majority in every national election since apartheid ended in 1991.
 Each of the country's five presidents has been a member of the party.
 But the 2019 elections are no guarantee, and if the ANC does not win a 50 percent majority, it will be forced to form a coalition for the first time.

-Many Ramaphosa supporters and even some former Jacob Zuma allies have blamed Zuma for the party's woes.
+Many Ramaphosa supporters and even some former Zuma allies have blamed Zuma for the party's woes.

 Tebogo Moabelo, 35, an attorney in Pretoria, says the new president has at least one thing going for him: "He's not Jacob Zuma."